Isloot98/Kura/README.md

 # Kura

+## Status
+Kura is a work in progress.
+The main flows are implemented (auth + core list/pantry features), and I’m currently improving reliability, polish, and expanding features.

 Kura is a personal food and household management app built with Expo (React Native).
 It focuses on three core areas:
 - Pantry tracking